Ustaše: Before World War II

 Various members of the Croatian Party of Rights contributed to the writing of the Domobran, until around Christmas 1928 when the newspaper was banned by authorities of the Kingdom of Serbs, Croats and Slovenes.
 In January 1929 the king banned all national parties, and the radical wing of the Party of Rights was exiled, including Pavelić, Jelić and Gustav Perčec.
 This group was later joined by several other Croatian exiles.
-On 22 March 1929 Zvonimir Pospišil and Mijo Babić murdered Toni Šlegel, the chief editor of newspaper Novosti from Zagreb and president of Jugoštampa, which was the beginning of the terrorist actions of Ustaše.
+On 22 March 1929, Zvonimir Pospišil, Mijo Babić, Marko Hranilović, and Matija Soldin murdered Toni Šlegel, the chief editor of newspaper Novosti from Zagreb and president of Jugoštampa, which was the beginning of the terrorist actions of Ustaše.
+Hranilović and Soldin were arrested and executed for the murder.
 On 20 April 1929 Pavelić and others co-signed a declaration in Sofia, Bulgaria, with members of the Macedonian National Committee, asserting that they would pursue "their legal activities for the establishment of human and national rights, political freedom and complete independence for both Croatia and Macedonia".
 The Court for the Preservation of the State in Belgrade sentenced Pavelić and Perčec to death on 17 July 1929.

 The exiles started organizing support for their cause among the Croatian diaspora in Europe, as well as North and South America.
 In January 1932 they named their revolutionary organization "Ustaša".
-The Ustaše carried out terrorist acts, to cause as much damage as possible to Yugoslavia.
+The Ustaše carried out terrorist acts intended to maximize damage to Yugoslavia.
 From their training camps in fascist Italy and Hungary, they planted time bombs on international trains bound for Yugoslavia, causing deaths and material damage.
 In November 1932 ten Ustaše, led by Andrija Artuković and supported by four local sympathizers, attacked a gendarme outpost at Brušani in the Lika/Velebit area, in an apparent attempt to intimidate the Yugoslav authorities.
 The incident has sometimes been termed the "Velebit uprising".